zodb/perfmetrics/README.rst

 ``stat`` is the name of the metric to record and ``time`` is how long the measured item took in milliseconds.
-Note that Statsd maintains several data points for each timing metric, so timing metrics are more expensive than counters or gauges.
+Note that Statsd maintains several data points for each timing metric, so timing metrics can be more expensive than counters or gauges.

 ``gauge(stat, value, suffix=None, sample_rate=1, buf=None)``:
 Update a gauge value.